 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

-Having a small-business credit card can be a great way to boost your rewards balances because many business cards have big bonuses and great bonus spending categories, like The Business Platinum® Card from American Express which has a limited-time (through Dec.
-4, 2019) increased introductory bonus of 100,000-points after making $25,000 total in qualifying purchases in the first three months of account opening.
+Having a small-business credit card can be a great way to boost your rewards balances because many business cards have big bonuses and great bonus spending categories, like the Ink Business Preferred® Credit Card which has an increased introductory bonus of 100,000-points after spending $15,000 in the first three months of account opening.
+The information for the Ink Business Preferred Credit Card has been collected independently by Million Mile Secrets.
+The card details on this page have not been reviewed or provided by the card issuer.

 What name should you use on your business credit card application?